-The Humpback Whales of Tonga… Every year, as the cooler winter months come to the South Pacific.
+The Tongan Tribe of Humpback Whales… Every year, as the cooler winter months come to the South Pacific.
 The waters of the island nation of Tonga play host to hundreds of Megaptera novaeangliae.
 The humpback whale – one of the largest creatures on the planet.

 The whales arrive in Tonga after a journey of over 6,000 kms.
 Which takes them from the waters of the Antarctic, up past the east coast of New Zealand.
 And along the sub-sea volcanic arch that forms the bedrock for the 170 plus islands of the Tongan archipelago.

-The annual migration of humpback whales from their summer feeding grounds.
-To their winter breeding grounds is one of the largest and longest animal movements in the world.
-And it occurs with virtually all of the known humpback populations in both the northern and southern hemispheres.
+The annual migration takes the whales from their rich summer feeding grounds in the Antarctic.
+To their winter breeding grounds in the Tongan archipelago.
+It is one of the largest and longest animal movements in the world.
+Similar annual migrations occur with virtually all of the known humpback populations – in both the northern and southern hemispheres.

-It is in many ways a perfect illustration of a highly tuned evolutionary mechanism and nature at its very best!
+It is in many ways a perfect illustration of a highly tuned evolutionary mechanism.
+Basically nature at its very best!

-The whales of Tonga are part of one of the six main humpback populations in the southern Pacific.
+The whales of Tonga are one of the six main humpback populations in the southern Pacific.

-Often referred to as the “Tongan Tribe” because they were among the last whales to be hunted.
+They are referred to as the “Tongan Tribe” and they were among the last whales to be hunted.
 But they also had the fewest survivors from the devastating large scale commercial whaling that occurred after World War II.

 They are also the least studied, so not as much is known about them.
 But it seems clear that they have been the slowest to recover after commercial whaling was finally banned.